rylwin/taskwarrior.vim/README.md

 **2021-04**
 After WSL 2 released, I came back to look at the `TaskWarrior` system again, and found [taskwarrior-tui](https://github.com/kdheepak/taskwarrior-tui).

-An alternative is the [VIT](https://github.com/vit-project/vit), which has longer history and has both distribution release and `python` version that you can install with `pip`.
+(An alternative is the [VIT](https://github.com/vit-project/vit), which has longer history and has both distribution release and `python` version that you can install with `pip`.)

 These programs provides similar aim to what `taskwarrior.vim` would like to achieve and I feel continuing this plugin is somewhat repetitive.

-My personal preference goes to `taskwarrior-tui`.
+My personal preference goes to [taskwarrior-tui](https://github.com/kdheepak/taskwarrior-tui).
 The interface is written in `Rust`, runs faster and has better framework setup, as well as better user interaction.
 I'll contribute to that project instead of continuing `taskwarrior.vim`.

 ## Introduction